bobvandevijver/latex-bundle/Resources/doc/documentation.md

 }
 ```

 Note that the `generatePdf` also accepts an optional `$compileOptions` array.
 With this array you can specify extra compile options for the `pdflatex` command.

+> Note: If you have extremely large files, you might hit the default Process limit of 60 seconds during the execution of pdflatex (from the Symfony Process component).
+If so, you can customize the timeout with the `setTimout($timeout)` method on the `LatexGenerator`.

 ### 5. Caching